We rely on our knees every single day — often without giving them much thought.

 They also help to stabilize your body as you move, keeping you balanced.

-They’re comprised of two interlocking bone cavities.
+Each knee has two interlocking bone cavities.

 In a synovial joint like your knee, hyaline cartilage covers the ends of these bones.